British Sri Lankans: Modern

-Dominion of Ceylon to Republic of Sri Lanka
+Post-Independence

 Between the 1950s to the 1980s, the United Kingdom served as the major immigration destination for highly educated Sri Lankans, due to the relaxed immigration rules given to Sri Lankan citizens due to the politics surrounding post-Empire connections such as the Commonwealth of Nations.

 This initial group of immigrants consisted of a very settled group of people who followed a migration model of a single journey with a settled home at the end of it.
 Many of these people who came are well-educated and very well off economically and have become established in British society.

 During the 1960s, understaffing in the UK's National Health Service opened up the opportunity for many Sri Lankans to become doctors and consultants; others managed to secure other white-collar jobs.

-Before 1983, when the Civil War started, social spaces for a Sri Lankan elite existed, there were hardly any ethnic boundaries and all ethnicities attended Sri Lankan High Commission receptions and the frequent intra-school sports competitions organized by Sri Lankan schools alumnae.
+Before 1983, when the civil war started, social spaces for a Sri Lankan elite existed, there were hardly any ethnic boundaries and all ethnicities attended Sri Lankan High Commission receptions and the frequent intra-school sports competitions organized by Sri Lankan schools alumnae.
 During that time the public perceived the Sri Lankan community as one of the most successful immigrant communities in the UK.
 Especially during the 1970s, political organization increased among both Tamils and Sinhalese.

-Civil War in Sri Lanka

 The onset of the Sri Lankan Civil War in the 1980s and 1990s caused a large-scale exodus of Tamils to countries in the West.
 The Sri Lankan Tamils who emigrated to the UK often came on student visas (or family reunion visas for the family of said people) due to the well-educated in Sri Lanka being literate in English.
 This resulted in the first generation diaspora falling into highly professional jobs such as medicine and law after studying at British educational facilities.

 In 1991, Sri Lankans were the sixth biggest Asian community, with over 39,000 residents of Britain having been born in Sri Lanka.

-The British-born Generation
+2000s

 The children of first generation immigrants are a third grouping that have predominantly come-of-age in the late 2000s and 2010s.
 These children often grew up without siblings due to the low birth rates in the community, with one child for two parents being the norm, but they often faced better economic and cultural prospects than other similar refugee groups due to the strong education ethic imposed by Sri Lankan culture.

 This grouping has been widely praised as hard-working, with little problems relating to criminality and anti-social behaviour, and high levels of educational achievement.
 A number of reports and articles has praised the community as "middle class" and "progressive".